dzarurizkyy/docker-basic/README.md

 * 📙 **Docker Compose**

-  Demonstrates how to manage multiple services using **Docker Compose**
+  Demonstrates how to manage multiple services using Docker Compose, such as:

   ```yaml
   version: "3.8"